Gabriele-Cutrona/.dotfiles/README.md

    - [ ] Split init.lua in more files
 - [ ] My own waybar config
 - [x] My own wofi config
+- [ ] Catppuccin themes should be installed better (e.g. not copied from `/usr`)
+   - [ ] Is there a way to install kvantum themes automatically?